The Coogee to Bondi walk (or Bondi to Coogee walk) is without a doubt Sydney’s most famous coastal walk.

 You’ll also find toilets, changing rooms and shower facilities next to the baths.

-There are a few Instagrammable spots at Bronte Baths – click here to read about them as well as how to find them!
+There are a few Instagrammable spots at Bronte Baths.
 Note the viewpoint you see on the picture above is quite difficult to reach so be careful.
 Bronte Baths is also really popular for drone photography if you have a drone!

 Bus 379 leaves from Bronte Beach to Bondi Junction if you want to get the bus back.
 If you stay on the bus after Bondi Junction it then goes to North Bondi.